Bitwarden Review 2025: A Tested and True Open-Source Password Manager

 First, there's Bitwarden Send.
 It allows you to transmit data securely to anyone, regardless of whether or not they are Bitwarden users.
 With the free plan, you can use Bitwarden Send for text only.
 The paid plans allow you to send files as well.

-Alternatively, you can create a “collection” and then define which passwords to share inside that collection.
-Free and Premium users can create two separate collections and Family users can create an unlimited amount.
+Alternatively, you can create an “organization” and then define which passwords are included.
+Free and Premium users can create two separate organizations and Family users can create an unlimited amount.

-Creating a collection sounds more involved than it is.
-It's essentially just creating a grouping of passwords.
-Once you’ve created the collection, you can invite users to your "organization" to give them password access.
+Once you’ve created the organization, you can invite others to give them password access.
 For example, you could create a collection titled “Family” and move any passwords that your family should have access to over to that collection.

 Password generator